There are plenty of amazing guitar pedals on the market today, thanks, in part, to the rise of boutique guitar manufacturers.

 Chase Bliss Audio also has one of the coolest pedal formats, of which most of its pedals follow.

-Chase Bliss Audio also strives to incorporate digital control and recall into each pedal without having and digital signal processing.
+Chase Bliss Audio strives to incorporate digital control and recall into each pedal without any digital signal processing.
 This means that the audio is never converted and stays 100% analog while also benefitting from digital save/recall and processing.